plusapkz/apkplus.github.io/yowhatsapp-download.md

 </center>

 <h2>YoWhatsapp Features</h2>
-🔹 Thanks to the YouWhatsapp feature, you will now use only one tick.
+🔹 Thanks to the YoWhatsapp feature, you will now use only one tick.
 Remember, formerly Whatsapp was working with a single tick, but new tick applications were started.
 You can use YOWhatsapp if you are not satisfied with them.
 The messages you receive from this feature will appear as the only single teaser in the user.
 The person who sent you a message won&#39;t